Chocolive24/Chocolive24.github.io/src/content/blog/rollback_game_post.md

   <source src="/rollback_game/videos/simul_app.mp4" type="video/mp4">
   Your browser does not support the video tag.
 </video>
-<p>The simulationApplication running two clients in the same window.</p>
+<p>The simulationApplication running two clients in the same window using the mock network.</p>

 By the way, this application was extremely useful when I was making my rollback prototypes, so I could access the debugger on both clients at the same time.